sharma-vidhi/StarbucksApp-DesignPatterns/README.md

 - Adding events to the buttons on the screen
 - Merging Java and processing code

+### Processing Tutorial and Pattern Use (Mitesh Kumar):

+Completed Tasks:
+- Tutorials and used examples on Processing.
+- Tried importing starbucks images.
+Read on how to import project in Processing.
+- Explored using key buttons in Processing.

+Tasks for Next Week:
+- Coming up with MyCardsMoreOptions screen import.
+- Implement balance functionality in MyCardsMoreOptions in Processing.
+- Desing Pattern Trials for login screen and Payments.

 ------------------------
 ## Journal Week #2
 -------------------------